-The LDP-led government has steered from the center.
-However, some observers have expressed concerns that tightening the political reins has negatively affected the neutrality and professionalism of the state bureaucracy.
-The courts and the media as yet remain unable to provide effective checks on the government.
-While high-level courts have become somewhat more restless, social-media criticism of the government has grown in intensity.
+Since 2015, the policy focus on boosting the economy, expanding childcare and improving social security programs has further deflected attention from structural reforms.
+Meanwhile, old-age poverty and the instability of jobs, especially among young people, remain pressing issues.
+Prime Minister Fumio Kishida, in office since October 2021, appears to be steering away from Abenomics, seeking to raise wages, foster startups, revitalize rural regions and reduce carbon emissions.
+The new government's initial stimulus package included more funding for universities and digitalization, and incentives for employers to raise wages.
+Endowed with solid majorities in both houses of parliament, the government will not be able to blame political gridlock if it does not manage to achieve its aims.
+Since the early 2000s, LDP-led governments have increasingly steered away from the center.
+However, some observers have expressed concern that tightening the political reins has negatively affected the neutrality and professionalism of the state bureaucracy.
+The courts and the media remain unable to provide effective checks on the government.
+While high-level courts have become somewhat more restless, social media criticism of the government has grown in intensity.
 Civil society organizations have also become somewhat more active.
-However, these developments have to date had quite limited impact on public policy.
+However, these developments have so far had a limited impact on public policy.
 Concerns about press freedom and civil liberties have been mounting.
 The governing coalition's parliamentary strength severely impedes the opposition's capacity to exercise effective oversight.
 Decreasing voter turnout rates signal indicate that alternative party options lack appeal.
 A traditional bulwark of liberal democracy in East Asia, Japan has become overshadowed in this regard by Taiwan and perhaps even South Korea.

-Faced with an assertive China and a United States turning its attentions inward, Japan has again become more active internationally.
-For instance, after the withdrawal of the United States, Japan was instrumental to the achievement of a trans-Pacific free-trade agreement.
-At least on a superficial level, relations with China have become somewhat less strained, while Japan has also signed a free-trade agreement with the European Union, paving the way for closer strategic relations.
-Seeing itself as a defender of a free and rules-based multilateral order, Japan has also actively supported multilateral mechanisms and initiatives at the global and regional levels in recent years.
+Faced with an assertive China and a more inward-looking United States (especially under the Trump administration), Japan has again become more active internationally.
+For instance, Japan was instrumental to obtaining a trans-Pacific free-trade agreement after the United States' withdrawal.
+If only on the surface, relations with China have become somewhat less strained, while Japan has also signed a free-trade agreement with the European Union, paving the way for closer strategic relations.
+Moreover, under the banner of the "Free and Open Indo-Pacific," Japan has strengthened strategic links to other "like-minded" countries such as Australia and India.
+Seeing itself as a defender of a free and rules-based multilateral order, Japan has in recent years also actively supported multilateral mechanisms and initiatives at the global and regional levels.